Fort Lee benefits from brass recovery

-A bucket loader dumps brass into a trailer bed so it can be hauled away for recycling.
-The program is part of the Qualified Recycling Program here.
-It is managed by the Directorate of Public Works Environmental Management Division with support from Logistics Readiness Center - Lee and Mission Integrated Contracting Command – Lee.
-(U.S. Army Photo)
+The Qualified Recycling Program – managed by the Directorate of Public Works Environmental Management Division with support from Logistics Readiness Center - Lee and Mission Integrated Contracting Command - Lee – turns this trash into treasure.
+The program follows DOD guidance to collect and resell authorized scrap material and retain proceeds for improvements within the installation.

+LRC recently processed the 37,180 pounds of brass shells collected during the fourth quarter of FY20, according to EMD representative John Allen.
+Before they’re sold, the casings are sent through specialized “popper and deformer” equipment, aptly named for their functions of super-heating the brass to ensure no explosive content remains and then mangling what’s left so it cannot be returned to live ammunition.

+Commercial companies specializing in metal recovery submit bids for the brass.
+Allen said the most recent sale netted just over $87,000.
+Most of those funds go toward QRP’s operational expenses.
+The remainder is used for environmental initiatives and installation improvement projects related to safety, morale and recreation.
+In 2020, the QRP funded the purchase of reusable table cloths and dining ware for the Joint Culinary Center of Excellence.
+The Family and MWR Outdoor Recreation facility benefitted from the purchase of a new iSportman Hunting application.

 |Date Taken: